Jakub Koreis

-Jakub Koreis (born June 26, 1984) is a Czech professional ice hockey centre currently playing with HC Kometa Brno in the Czech Extraliga.
+Jakub Koreis (born June 26, 1984) is a hockey commenter and a retired Czech professional ice hockey centre who used to play for HC Kometa Brno in the Czech Extraliga.

 He was drafted in the first round, 19th overall, by the Phoenix Coyotes in the 2002 NHL Entry Draft.
-Whilst in the Coyotes system, Koreis played with American Hockey League affiliate, the San Antonio Rampage, before leaving North America at the end of his entry level contract with the Coyotes unable to debut in the National Hockey League.
+Whilst in the Coyotes system, Koreis played with American Hockey League affiliate, the San Antonio Rampage, before leaving North America at the end of his entry-level contract with the Coyotes unable to debut in the National Hockey League.

 On September 3, 2014, Koreis signed a three-month trial contract with EC KAC of the Austrian Hockey League (EBEL).
 After only 6 games with Klagenfurt, Koreis opted to terminate his contract and return to former Czech club, HC Kometa Brno on October 7, 2014.